 Underserved Pathway

-The Underserved Pathway is a curricular and experiential program that aims to address physician shortages in underserved communities by supporting medical students who are interested in caring for underserved populations.
+The Underserved Pathway (UP) is a curricular and experiential program that aims to address physician shortages in under-resourced communities.
+The Pathway supports medical students who are interested in caring for rural and urban under-resourced, marginalized, and historically-excluded populations.
 The Pathway engages students in three educational avenues: longitudinal mentoring, a foundation of knowledge, and a variety of real-world experiences.

 Who are the underserved?
 By underserved, we mean people who have difficulty accessing quality health care for a variety of reasons.
 They are often also vulnerable: they are at risk for poor health due to difficulty accessing the resources necessary for good health.
 Learn more in our web module.
-Please note: anyone can view the content of our modules, but certain links and activities are restricted to enrolled students.
+Please note: anyone can view the content of our modules, but certain videos and the assignments are restricted to enrolled students.

 NOTE: We are dedicated to making our program and events accessible for all Underserved Pathway students.
 If you are a UP student with approved DRS captioning accommodations, please make sure that you have requested your accommodations for the pathway through the DRS office.
-If you need access to any of our non-captioned videos, or have any other accessibility-related question or concern please email us at upath@uw.edu.
+If you have any other accessibility-related question or concern please email us at upath@uw.edu.

 Prospective Students Current Students Mentors